Effective date: September 23, 2020

 We do not knowingly collect or solicit Personal Data from anyone under the age of 16.
 If you are under 16, please do not attempt to register for the Services or send any Personal Data about yourself to us.
 If we learn that we have collected Personal Data from a child under age 16, we will we will take appropriate steps to remove that user’s information and will restrict that individual from future access to the Service.
 If you believe that a child under 16 may have provided us with Personal Data, please contact us at firstname.lastname@example.org.

-We invite you to contact us with any questions or comments regarding your Personal Data, our Privacy Shield Certification, or our data practices generally.
+We invite you to contact us with any questions or comments regarding your Personal Data or our data practices generally.
 Please contact us if you have any questions regarding your privacy.

 If you are located in the EU, you can also contact us through our Data Protection Officer: